LINDGRENBA/mr-roboger-FT/README.md

 ## Known Bugs

 #### Not Yet Resolved
-* Reverse-output does not disappear when user enters new input
+* There are no known bugs at this time

 #### Resolved
-* N/A
+* Reverse-output does not disappear when user enters new input (Resolved: added button in output-reverse div that allows user to clear text)

 ## User Interface, To Resolve